 Why You Need Hashtags In Your Content Marketing Strategy

 Hashtags are the SEO of your social media profiles—helping people find your content through organic search.
-Even if you only have a few likes per post, check out your Instagram business account analytics to see the reach you receive.
-If you’re using the recommended 30 hashtags per post, you should have exposure in the hundreds if not thousands per post.
+Even if you only have a few likes per post, check out your Instagram business account analytics to determine the reach you receive.
+If you’re using no more than 30 hashtags per post, you should have exposure in the hundreds if not thousands.
 Choosing to forgo hashtags means you won’t get that organic algorithm boost and appear in front of current and prospective followers.
 That’s a big price to pay to avoid a small risk of falling victim to the Instagram shadowban.

 Being a part of the conversation about breaking news, trending topics, holidays, and general interests is huge.
 Hashtags help you do this!
 Plan these events into your hashtag strategy so you don’t fall into obscurity while competition engages with your customers.
 Learn how to do smarter hashtag research with this guide.